benkehoe/aws-lambda-api-event-utils/README.md

 To parse the body as JSON and optionally validate the JSON, use the `@json_body` decorator or the `get_json_body()` function.

-This takes an optional JSON schema, which will only work if the package has been installed with the `jsonschema` extra, or the `jsonschema` package has been installed separately.
+`@json_body` and `get_json_body()` can apply schema validation to the JSON payload.
+This requires a JSON schema validation library to be installed; both `fastjsonschema` and `jsonschema` are supported.
+These are not required dependencies by default; install this libary with the `fastjsonschema` or `jsonschema` extra, respectively, or install them separately.

 `get_json_body()` returns the parsed and validated JSON body; it does not modify the event.
 `@json_body` replaces the body in the event with the parsed and validated JSON body; it can be retrieved directly or with the `get_body()` function.

+If you're using `fastjsonschema`, you can wrap the schema in the `CompiledFastJSONSchema` class (i.e., `schema = CompiledFastJSONSchema({...})`) to use the schema compilation feature of that library.

 Without a schema, the decorator can be used with or without parentheses.